UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Kaleidoscope-Overview.md

 >[!NOTE]
 > The samples are all setup to include `<PublishAot>True</PublishAot>` and therefore
 > support AOT code generation.
 To use that you only need to run
-> `dotnet publish <project path> -r win-x64` to build the native standalone version
+> `dotnet publish <project path> -r <RID>` to build the native standalone version
 > of the app.
 This demonstrates that the libraries are AOT compatible.
 While this makes
-> things run faster as no JIT used, everything is already native code, it has the
+> things run faster as no JIT is used, everything is already native code, it has the
 > drawback of making the app RID specific.
 That is, you must AOT build for EVERY
->supported RID target.
-Thus, every use must make a choice and there is no single
+> supported RID target.
+Each usage case must make a choice and there is no single
 > "one size fits all" answer.
+Thus, the samples and the library itself allow for, but
+> ***Do NOT*** require AOT builds.

 ## Overview
 Kaleidoscope is a simple functional language that is used to illustrate numerous real